 Department of Campus Recreation

 Campus Recreation offers programs and facilities for Ole Miss students, faculty, staff, and community members.
 As you explore this website, you will quickly find opportunities to engage in numerous recreational programs and services administered by the Department of Campus Recreation.
 Structured and unstructured, traditional and nontraditional recreational opportunities are offered throughout the school year.
 This web site provides much of the information you might need to get involved in one or more activities within Campus Recreation.
-If you have questions, please stop by Turner 214 or contact us by phone or email.
+If you have questions, please visit Turner Center 214 or contact us by phone or email.

 - Campus Recreation is the 2nd largest student employer on campus!
 TEAM CR is made up of over 175 student employees who are lifeguards, fitness instructors, personal trainers, trip leaders, challenge course facilitators, intramural officials, and facility managers.
 We provide students with transferable skills that will help them get, and keep, the next job.

 - Intramural Sports and Sport Clubs programs offer different levels of competition, so there’s something for every athlete.
 Intramural Sports are held on campus and include flag football, softball, basketball, soccer, tennis, and more!
 Sport Clubs play other universities but do not require as much time as intercollegiate sports.
 We have rugby, men’s and women’s soccer, men’s and women’s lacrosse, fencing, and baseball, just to name a few.